 Let me explain some of the points you should consider when choosing between a vacation rental and hotel on your next trip.

 When Anisa and I were looking for accommodations in St. Martin, first we looked at hotels.
 Last year, we stayed at the Westin Dawn Beach.
 We had gotten a very good deal, and the hotel was worth what we paid.
 Unfortunately, we could not get that rate again.
 We expanded our search to other parts of the island.
 I had loved Orient Beach, so we looked at that area.
-That area is on the French side, and the options are generally smaller hotels.
+Since it is on the French side, the options are generally smaller hotels.

-The best way to handle this is to create a table with key information such as a link to the property, total cost, comments, etc. The example table provided is pretty comprehensive, so you can delete any columns that are not important to you and add columns for any other deal breakers for you.
+The best way to handle this is to create a table with key information such as a link to the property, total cost, comments, etc. Sign up to get an example table here free.
+It is comprehensive, so you can delete any columns that are not important to you and add columns for any other deal breakers for you.

 Overall it was a great experience, and the price was right.
 There are a few things though that are worth mentioning:

 1) Many vacation rentals will require a security deposit and most will require payment in advance.
 As long as you don’t break anything, you will get the security deposit money back shortly after your trip is over.
 However, if you are watching your cash flow, you should keep that in mind.